galaxyproject/pulsar/docs/galaxy_conf.rst

 As demonstrated in the above ``default_file_action`` describes how inputs, outputs, etc... are staged.
 The default ``transfer`` has Galaxy initiate HTTP transfers.
-This makes little sense in the contxt of message queues so this should be overridden and set to ``remote_transfer`` which causes the Pulsar to initiate the file transfers.
+This makes little sense in the context of message queues so this should be overridden and set to ``remote_transfer`` which causes the Pulsar to initiate the file transfers.
 Additional options are available including ``none``, ``copy``, and ``remote_copy``.